Major in Art and Art History

 - Museum and/or gallery positions

-In addition, you’ll have the background necessary to pursue graduate studies.
+In addition, you’ll have the background necessary to pursue graduate studies in art history, studio arts or arts administration.